Kongduino/RAK4631_RAK12500_RAK12002_OLED/README.md

 # RAK4631_RAK12500_RAK12002_OLED

-Demo code for WisBlock with OLED, GNSS and RTC modules.
+Demo code for WisBlock with Wisblock OLED, GNSS and [RTC](https://store.rakwireless.com/products/rtc-module-rak12002?variant=40102983598278) modules.

 At the heart of the RTC module is an [RV-3028 C7 Real-Time Clock Module](https://www.microcrystal.com/en/products/real-time-clock-rtc-modules/rv-3028-c7/), which is optimized for extreme low power consumption.
 It has a wide operating voltage range, 1.1 to 5.5 V, and uses the I²C bus interface at 400 kHz.
 It has a lofty 43 bytes (!!!) of non-volatile user memory, which could be used to save basic settings, without having to add an EEPROM.
 Perfect for IoT and low-power requirements.